 Day 07: Apr 13, 2018: Jaipur/Ranthambore (Drive)

-Morning drive to Ranthambore, the former hunting ground of the Maharajas of Jaipur.
-Ranthambore National Park lies at the edge of a plateau, and is bounded to the north by the Banas River and to the south by the Chambal River.
-The rugged terrain and the dense deciduous forests are major features of this national park, which has among the largest and most diverse collection of wildlife species in India.
-After lunch at our lodge in Ranthambore, we go on an exciting take a safari through the National Park which is home to various indigenous animals, such as tiger, nilgai, chausingha, chital, chinkara, wild boar, jungle cat, ratel, hyena, porcupine, the Rhesus Macaque and the black-faced Langur.
-About 150 bird species can be found here including migratory birds that arrive in winter.
+Our adventure continues as we set off for Ranthambore, the former hunting ground of the Maharajas of Jaipur.
+Ranthambore National Park boasts one of the largest and most diverse collections of wildlife species in India.
+It’s rugged terrain and dense deciduous forests also offer stunning panoramas.
+After lunch at our lodge in Ranthambore, we take an exciting safari through the park, spotting tiger, nilgai, chausingha, chital, chinkara, wild boar, jungle cat, ratel, hyena, porcupine, rhesus macaque and the black-faced langur.
+About 150 bird species can also be found here, including migratory birds that arrive in winter.

 Day 08: Apr 14, 2018: Ranthambore/Fatehpur Sikri/Agra (Drive)

-Ranthambore was established as a Game Sanctuary in 1955 and was declared a Project Tiger reserves in 1973.
-Ranthambore is famous for the famous Royal Bengal Tigers and spotting the big cat in its natural habitat is an experience.
-Early morning we take another safari through the park.
-If we are lucky enough we may be able to spot tigers in their natural environment.
-After our morning safari, we drive to Agra en-rout visiting Fatehpur Sikri*.
-Built during the second half of the 16th century by the Emperor Akbar, the City of Victory was the capital of the Mughal Empire for only some 10 years.
-The complex of monuments and temples, all in a uniform architectural style, includes one of the largest mosques in India, the Jama Masjid and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.
+Ranthambore was established as a game sanctuary in 1955 and declared a Project Tiger reserve in 1973.
+Spotting Ranthambore’s famous Royal Bengal tigers in their natural habitat is an awe-inspiring experience.
+Early morning, we take another safari through the park with our eye out for these majestic animals.
+Afterwards we drive to Agra, visiting Fatehpur Sikri* en route.
+Built during the second half of the 16th century by the Emperor Akbar, this stunning complex was once capital of the Moghul empire.
+After just 10 years, its temples, mosques and monuments were abandoned due to lack of water.
+The remains include one of the largest mosques in India, the Jama Masjid, and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.

 Overnight: ITC Mughal – A Starwood Luxury Collection (2 nights) (B)